-This method is useful to quickly specify the show/hide property for multiple pages which sit at the same level in your site structure – for example, to specify which top-level sections immediately beneath the home page appear in the local navigation.
+This method is useful to specify the show/hide property for multiple pages that sit at the same level in your site structure – for example, the top-level sections immediately beneath your home page.

-- Browse to the page above the set of pages for which you wish to edit the show/hide property.
+- Browse to the page above (the parent) of the pages you wish to show or hide.

 - Go to Edit > More > Sub-pages tab.

-- You'll see a list of pages below the one you're currently on.
-The eye icon denotes whether or not the page is visible in the navigation:
+You can see a list of pages below the current page.
+The open or closed eye icon denotes whether or not the page is visible in the local navigation:

-- Toggle the eye icon to specify whether the page should be displayed or hidden in the navigation.
+- Toggle the eye icon to specify whether the page is displayed or hidden in the navigation.